-Dr. Martin shares his knowledge in the Lancaster Community by serving on his Alma Mater’s Entrepreneurial Board.
+Dr. Martin graduated from Millersville University with a BS in Economics and received his PhD in Economics from the George Washington University.
+Dr. Martin shares his knowledge in the Lancaster Community by serving on Millersville’s Entrepreneurial Board.

 Jeffrey has led several logistics cost analyses in which he developed landed cost models that were used in distribution site selection.
 Specifically, these models have been used by such clients as the Florida Department of Transportation to determine competitive hinterland reach, as well as types of accounts to target to increase throughput.
 He has also recently conducted numerous financial proforma terminal valuation studies to identify the value of port terminals or property under consideration for potential concession arrangements as well as to assess justification of bond monies for capital projects such as dredging and terminal construction.
 He has been spoken at numerous regional and national port, freight and shipping conferences hosted by such agencies as the American Association of Port Authorities, Journal of Commerce and National Federation of Municipal Analysts.

 Jeffrey is an active member in his community, serving as the president of a local school board.